 Our 156,000 square foot battery and battery systems manufacturing facility in Mississauga, Ontario offers production of electrodes which eliminates the standard use of toxic NMP solvents, a modular and scalable manufacturing process, as well as lower overall capital and operating costs since we do not require solvent container and recovery equipment that is common to the industry.
-We also have an office in Porsgrunn, Norway where we are focused on sales to the maritime, storage grid and automotive markets and research and development.

-Effective April 29, 2015, as a result of the acquisition of Litarion GmbH (formerly Evonik Litarion GmbH), we acquired one of the most advanced and automated production plants for lithium ion electrodes and ceramic composite separators, with a rated capacity of 0.5 Gigawatt hours (GWh) of electrodes and 10 million m2 of ceramic separators along with all associated intellectual property.
+Effective April 29, 2015, as a result of the acquisition of Litarion GmbH (formerly Evonik Litarion GmbH), we acquired one of the most advanced and automated production plants for lithium ion electrodes and ceramic composite separators, with a rated capacity of 0.5 Gigawatt hours (GWh) of electrodes and 10 million m of ceramic separators along with all associated intellectual property.
 We own the exclusive global rights to this separator, SEPARIONTM, a proprietary flexible ceramic composite separator for ultra-safe lithium-ion battery applications.
 The plant is located in Kamenz, Germany and consists of approximately 143,000 square feet of manufacturing and warehouse space.